 3. Make it a habit to register for price alerts.
-This goes even for purchases that you've recently made.
-Price alerts will let you know when a product has dropped to a price you like.
-And if you've recently purchased at full price, you can ask for a price adjustment to meet the newest deal.
+This goes for purchases that you've recently made.
+Price alerts will tell you when a product has dropped to a price you like.
+And if you've recently purchased at full price, you can request a price adjustment to meet the brand new deal.

 4. Many online shopping sites offer discounts if you use a "discount code".
 These codes are often found online by entering the words "coupon code" along with the manufacturer or name of the website you will be buying from.
 They might offer a percentage off or free shipping simply by entering inside a simple code which can be easily found by investing a few minutes looking for it.